 Formula: 7 to 8 ounces every 5 to 6 hours

 Your 12-month-old baby should be no stranger to solids!
 Here are the recommended serving sizes for an 12-month-old baby:

-- Fruits: two to four tablespoons
+- Fruits: 2 to 4 tablespoons

-- Vegetables: two to four tablespoons
+- Vegetables: 2 to 4 tablespoons

 - Starches: ¼ to ½ cup simple carbs, such as pasta, mashed potatoes, bread

-What’s a good 12-month-old feeding schedule?
+What’s a good 12-month-old baby feeding schedule?

 Remember, it’s more important that you follow your baby’s cues than adhere to a set schedule, so schedules outlined are general guides of how frequently you’ll feed your baby—not hard-and-fast rules.